Mike96Angelo/Bars/README.md

 # Bars - *v0.3.2*

-Bars is a Light weight high performance templating system.
+Bars is a light weight high performance templating system.
 Bars emits DOM rather than DOM-strings, this means the DOM state is preserved even if data updates happen.

 | Library           |   Size | Runtime Size | Emits       |
 |:------------------|-------:|-------------:|:------------|